What Does Carnation Flower Mean and Symbolise?

 History of Carnation Flowers

 Carnations belong to the genus Dianthus of the Caryophyllaceae or Pinks family.
-300 species comprise the genus and are native to Eurasia and the Mediterranean.
-The flowers are divided into two general groups to distinguish their type – the garden and perpetual flowering Carnations.
+300 species comprise the genus.
+The flowers are divided into two general groups to distinguish their type – the garden and perpetual flowering carnations.

 Symbolism of Carnation Blossoms

 Carnations are held in high esteem as a symbol of a strong and pure woman and of course – the sacred gods.
-In some cases, these flowers in full bloom are symbolic of expressing love and affection.
+In some cases, carnations symbolize expressing love and affection.

-The most popularized symbolism of Carnations was started by Anna Jarvis of Philadelphia in 1907.
-She personally selected a pink Carnation as the symbol for Mother’s day – and the trend has stuck up to this day!
+The most popularized symbolism of carnations was started by Anna Jarvis of Philadelphia in 1907.
+She personally selected a pink carnation as the symbol for Mother’s day – and the trend has stuck up to this day!
+In this regard, carnations represent feelings of passionate love.

-Carnations are also known as the birth month flower for January.
-Its name comes from the word Carnis symbolizing flesh and refers to the incarnation of God through Christ.
+Carnations are also known as the birth flower for January.
+Its name comes from the word carnis symbolizing flesh and refers to the incarnation of God through Christ.

-In Spain, Dianthus flowers are regarded as floral symbols depicting divinity for strength, protection, and healing.
-A red Carnation flower is also the country’s national flower.
+In Spain, carnations flowers are regarded as floral symbols depicting divinity for strength, protection, and healing.
+A red carnation flower is also the country’s national flower.

 Meaning of Carnation Flowers